truenas/documentation/content/CORE/CORETutorials/Storage/Disks/DiskReplace.md

 ### Bringing a New Disk Online

 When the resilver completes, the pool status screen updates to show the new disk, and the pool status returns to **Online**.

 {{< trueimage src="/images/CORE/Storage/StoragePoolsStatusReplaceComplete.png" alt="Replacement Complete" id="Pool Status disk replacement complete" >}}

-If replacing a failed disk with a new disk, after removing and replacing the physical disk, to make that replacement disk avaiable, go to **Disks**, locate the offline disk, click the <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> icon for the offline disk, then click **Online**.
+During the failed disk replacement process, take these actions after removing and replacing the physical disk to make that replacement disk available:
+1. Go to **Disks** and locate the offline disk
+2. Click the <i class="material-icons" aria-hidden="true" title="Options">more_vert</i> icon for the offline disk
+3. Click **Online**.